Duties and Responsibilities of Safety Officer

 The duties of a safety officer include checking for changes in operating practices, procedures, and conditions at the start of each shift/day.
 Any health and safety-related incidents should be noted since the last working period.
 The safety officer should also be familiar with the emergency procedures in case of an incident.

 The duties of a safety officer include conducting daily spot checks and taking corrective action as necessary regarding housekeeping, unsafe acts or practices, unsafe conditions, job procedures, and adherence to occupational health and safety rules.
 Safety officers help ensure that workplaces are safe for everyone by performing these duties.

 Action On Employee Complaints Or Suggestions

-In order to ensure a safe working environment for everyone, the safety officer must attend all scheduled health and safety meetings.
+To ensure a safe working environment for everyone, the safety officer must attend all scheduled health and safety meetings.
 They are also responsible for acting on employee complaints or suggestions about how best can improve their workplace conditions.

 To Place Health & Safety Signs

 The duties of a safety officer include maintaining clean and legible health and safety signs and notice boards in their assigned area.
 This is important to ensure that everyone knows the risks present and what they need to do to stay safe.

 Requirements and skills to become a safety officer